YatterOfficial/Yield-Ping-Pong/README.md

 - This, of course, only demonstrates the client's needs ... but Yield-House-Wife pattern also allows the server to drop any new need of it's own into the intervening spaces - for example, it might want to tell the user about a pending service disruption, so Yield-House-Wife pattern allows the client to respond to the server, without the client having to request such information from the server.

+And this, solves our Yatter Page updating needs - the client keeps requesting information, the server seeks the new list-itsms but drops anything additional into the feed that it wishes, and similarly the client drops anything additional into the feed that it needs.

+- This raises an additonal question: If Yield-Ping-Pong pattern deals with pings and pongs, and Yield-Flip-Flop pattern deals with flips and flops, what does Yield-House-Wife pattern deal with?
+- The answer is 'chatter'.
+And Yatter means chatter, how convenient!

 _Inter-Stella!_, just keep talking, honey!

+We've just named our house-wife - her name is Stella!

 Copyright (C) Anthony Harrison 2021